-Journalist Olivia de Courcy, writer for Brides magazine and honeymoon expert, talks to us about her special trip to one of our newest and most stylish Maldives islands, Milaidhoo.
+Journalist Olivia de Courcy, writer for Brides magazine and honeymoon expert, talks to us about her special trip to one of our most stylish islands, Milaidhoo Maldives.

-What makes Milaidhoo so special as a honeymoon destination?
+What makes Milaidhoo Maldives so special as a honeymoon destination?

 Taking a sea plane from Male, looking down on to the white and turquoise pockets of paradise, you can see why the Maldives is such a popular honeymoon destination.
 The pictures don’t lie: it is like stepping into a postcard and Milaidhoo is no exception.
 One of the smaller islands in the Maldives (it’ll take you around 10 minutes to walk the entire island) for those looking for privacy and serenity on their honeymoon, Milaidhoo has it in spades.
 There’s nothing ‘package holiday’ about this, although there is a special honeymoon package which includes a couple’s massage, in-villa dining and the unforgettable ritual of naming a star.

 How does it differ from other islands in the Maldives?

 Milaidhoo Maldives, unlike other resorts, is not an all-singing-all-dancing.
 Don’t go if you want an action-packed adventure and entertainment every night.
 If it’s a quiet, grown-up, luxury honeymoon you’re after where everything is done on your watch, you’re on the right track.
 Milaidhoo is quietly confident, with beautiful scenery and those special touches, like B’atheli, the first Maldivian restaurant in the country, where the food is as good as it gets - think creamy lobster curry and the must-try traditional Maldivian salad.

 Is there anything special that couples should do whilst they’re there?